 - Note that if an awardee has dual passports, they will need to travel on their Armenian, Azerbaijani, or Georgian passport.

 - For a foreign national participant to obtain a J-1 visa they will first need a DS-2019 issued.
 The awardee will complete a form for ARISC that will then be used by the U.S. Department of State to create a DS-2019.
 The completed DS-2019 will be mailed via DHL or FedEx to the awardee and the awardee will then need to take it to the U.S. Embassy or Consulate to apply for a visa.
-The J-1 visa does not have a fee for application.
+Awardees are not to pay the SEVIS fee for visas, the ‘G’ number/category on the DS-2019 form is entered in lieu of payment.

 - Awardees will be issued a short-term J-1 visa.
 By holding this visa, awardees may not apply for a residency visa for two years following the end of their J-1 visa expiration date.
 If there are extenuating circumstances that would require a residency visa within two years, awardees may apply for a waiver to this rule, however there is no guarantee that the waiver will be granted.
 Awardees are allowed short-term travel to the United States within that two-year time frame.